PsyTeachR/book-template/docs/01-setup.md

 ### Add packages

 Add any CRAN packages you want included with your package.
-If you want to add tidyverse, you need to add it with `type = "depends"` and it will load automatically when you load this package.

 ```r